Wanting Your Existing Phone Socket’s to Work With an NBN HFC Connection? We Can Help You With This Problem.

 Watch this video below it will show you exactly the reason that in most cases you can’t just plug from your routers phone outlet directly into your existing home phone wall sockets.

-We are licenced trained and certified to perform this service, if you are wanting to use your existing sockets I hope I have demonstrated effectively that this is an issue that is going unnoticed and will needed to be taken care of correctly if you are to use your existing phone sockets safely and securely or at all.
+We are licensed trained and certified to perform this service, we are private NBN technician .
+If you are wanting to use your existing sockets I hope I have demonstrated effectively that this is an issue that is going unnoticed and will needed to be taken care of correctly if you are to use your existing phone sockets safely and securely or at all.
 Contact us and we can quickly and cheaply do a copper network disconnect and test your internal network and get you working on all sockets.
+We can help as we are registered cablers who are ACMA technician